martin592/hybrid_AuGMEnT/README.md

 Other standard simulation parameters are: N_sim (number of simulations), N_trial (number of maximum trials), stop (boolean wheter to stop or not after convergence), verb (boolean to enable verbose output or not),...

+'further_analysis' contains additional analysis on performance of hybrid augment on 12AX-like tasks.
+See the inner readme.md for further details.

 'DATA' folder collects all the data of convergence times, error trends, converged matrices and pre-defined training dataset.

 'IMAGES' folder collects the most relevant images of performance analysis of AuGMEnT network and its variants on 12ax, saccade-antisaccade and sequence prediction tasks.
-'Visualization Codes' contains the codes for the plottings.
+'Visualization Codes' contains the codes for most of the plots.

 ## Reference